Investors use valuation ratios to help decide whether a security looks reasonably priced. This chapter focuses on two common ratios:

 Answer = 36.4%

-To calculate the dividend payout ratio, we need two items - net income and dividends paid.
-The corporation reported $55,000 in net income, but only paid out $20,000 in dividends.
-Now we can perform the calculation:
+To calculate the dividend payout ratio, you need two numbers: net income and dividends paid.
+The corporation reported $55,000 in net income and paid $20,000 in dividends.

 An investor is researching a stock and performing several calculations to determine its quality.
 They find the following pieces of data: